-Because DSL shares the same circuit as plain old telephone system (POTS) filters are required at both ends to prevent high frequency DSL signals from interfering with telephone operation.
-Customer has the option to use an in-line filter at each non-DSL device or install a whole house POTS/DSL splitter.
-To reduce deployment rather than sending a tech out to install a whole house splitter ISPs typically provide a self-install kit including inline filters for customer to use.
+Because DSL shares the same circuit as plain old telephone system (POTS) filters are required at both ends to prevent high frequency DSL signals from interfering with telephone operation and voice grade equipment from degrading DSL.
+Customer has the option to use an in-line filter at each non-DSL device or installing a whole house POTS/DSL splitter.
+To reduce deployment cost rather than sending a tech out to install a whole house splitter ISPs typically provide a self-install kit including inline filters for the customer to self-install.
 I'll talk more about wiring in a later section.

-3.1.1 Fastpath vs Interleave
+3.1.2 Fastpath vs Interleave